 Your child(ren) qualify for Summer EBT (SUN Bucks), and you will not need to submit an additional Summer EBT application.
 Your child(ren) may also qualify for reduced fees or other school benefits.
 Providing a copy of this “Notice of Eligibility” to the school office will verify eligibility for certain programs for your child(ren).
 Contact the school office for more information about individual programs.

 We may share your eligibility information with education, health, and nutrition programs to help them evaluate, fund, or determine benefits for their programs (including Summer EBT), auditors for program reviews, and law enforcement officials to help them look into violations of program rules.

+Applications are subject to verification of eligibility.
+You will be contacted by the Washington Department of Social and Health Services (DSHS) if you are selected for verification.
+A response is required, and eligibility must be confirmed for you to receive Summer EBT (SUN Bucks) benefits.

 Denied for the following reason(s):

 Income over the allowable amount.